 Love podcasts?
 So do we.

 Our love for podcasts is why we’ve introduced the Finlandia Podcast Network.
 The network is a series of shows by Finlandia University highlighting the amazing people that make up our learning community.
 Below you’ll find a brief description of each show, and a feed of all episodes.
 Be sure to subscribe on Apple Podcasts or wherever you download podcasts!

-Finlandia Fridays is an entertaining way to stay up to date with school events, stimulating discussion and student stories.
-These 5-10 minute excerpts will surely brighten your day and keep you in the FinnU loop.
-They come out each Friday throughout the academic year as a podcast, video and radio show on 99.3 FM The Lift.
+Finlandia Fridays is an entertaining way to stay up to date with school events, stimulating discussions and student stories.
+These 5-8 minute excerpts will surely brighten your day and keep you in the FinnU loop.
+Finlandia Fridays are available every Friday morning throughout the academic year as a podcast and video, as well as live on 99.3 FM The Lift.
 This podcast series is hosted by Jordan Shawhan of Finlandia’s Communications Department.

 THIS WEEK IN FINLANDIA ATHLETICS

-Initially started last year by student Travis Cornwell and played over FM radio, This Week in Finlandia Athletics has been re-vamped to be in the FPN line-up.
-The first episode debuted Thursday and was live from Finlandia Hall.
-The podcast is an opportunity for Finlandia athletics personnel and athletes to be on a live radio broadcast that will also be recorded as a podcast.
-This Week in Finlandia Athletics is hosted on 99.3 FM The Lift, Tuesdays at 9 a.m. with host Rick Allen from 99.3 The Lift, and arrive in your podcast feed shortly after.
+Initially started by student Travis Cornwell and played over FM radio, This Week in Finlandia Athletics has been re-vamped to be in the FPN line-up.
+The podcast is an opportunity for Finlandia athletics personnel and athletes to be on a live radio broadcast that is also recorded as a podcast.
+This Week in Finlandia Athletics is hosted on 99.3 FM The Lift, Tuesdays at 9 a.m and arrives in your podcast feed shortly after.

 Finlandia Podcast Network Episodes